pietro-fantini/macro-mcp/README.md

 Replace `your-project.vercel.app` with your actual Vercel deployment URL.

+> **🔐 Authentication**: Claude will automatically detect OAuth is required via the `/.well-known/oauth-protected-resource` endpoint.
+Users click "Connect" in Claude Desktop to authenticate with your Supabase instance.
+New users can sign up during the OAuth flow.

 ## Usage

 Once configured in Claude Desktop, you can ask Claude to: